Quadratic Stability of Entropy Minimizers under Block-Separable Convex Constraints: Introduction

 \subsection{Structure of the paper}

-Section~2 introduces notation and recalls basic entropy inequalities.
-Section~3 analyzes the geometry of block-diagonal convex constraint sets and characterizes entropy minimizers.
-Section~4 establishes the main quantitative stability theorem with complete proof.
-Section~5 proves optimality of the stability exponent through explicit classical and quantum examples.
-Section~6 discusses interpretations and consequences of the stability theorem.
-The appendix collects standard entropy facts used throughout the paper.
+Section~\ref{sec:2} introduces notation and recalls basic entropy inequalities.
+Section~\ref{sec:3} analyses the geometry of block-diagonal convex constraint sets and characterises entropy minimizers.
+Section~\ref{sec:4} establishes the main quantitative stability theorem with a complete proof.
+Section~\ref{sec:5} proves optimality of the stability exponent through explicit classical and quantum examples.
+Section~\ref{sec:6} discusses interpretations and consequences of the stability theorem.
+Section~\ref{sec:7} relates the results to classical entropy inequalities.
+Section~\ref{sec:8} provides computational guidance, showing how the marginal and conditional stability constants can be computed from Hessian eigenvalues for specific constraint geometries.
+The appendices collect standard entropy facts and technical arguments used throughout the paper.